johnnyblaze1999/CapstonePrototype/README.md

 OpenAI fine-tune: An approach to add a knowledge base to OpenAI GPT 3.5 by sending a preset text before every request.
 This method is insufficient because of the high delay and high cost.

 Train AI on existing dataset: An approach to creating a bot from scratch, and using the dataset as an answer sheet.
 This method is not working because it requires a lot of time to train and modify the bot.

+BotPress Chatbot: The current state of the project with a working chatbot.